Skip to content

 Redis logo

-Trademark guidelines
+Trademark policy

 Redis is an open source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.